this-is-emma/CyberSec-Beginner-Handbook/docs/README.md

 **`-PE`** performs the ping scan by using ICMP Echo requests

-**`-Pn`**   deactivate the ICMP echo requests.
-This instructs Nmap not to perform the host discovery and scan the target **regardless of whether it responds to ping requests or not.**
+**`-Pn`** 🚅   deactivate the ICMP echo requests.
+This instructs Nmap not to perform the host discovery and scan the target **regardless of whether it responds to ping requests or not.**.
+Can help speed up the request.

 **`--packet-trace`**  shows all packets sent and received

 **`--reason`**  displays the reason for the specific result

-**`-n`** disable DNS resolution.
+**`-n`** 🚅 disable DNS resolution.
 Nmap will not attempt to resolve hostnames to IP addresses.
 This speeds up the process if DNS res is not necessary.

 **`-sV`** get additional available information from the open ports. identify versions, service names, and details about our target.

-**`--disable-arp-ping`**  disable ARP ping  (see example of command `sudo nmap 10.129.2.28 -p 21 --packet-trace -Pn -n --disable-arp-ping`).
+**`--disable-arp-ping`** 🥷🚅 disable ARP ping  (see example of command `sudo nmap 10.129.2.28 -p 21 --packet-trace -Pn -n --disable-arp-ping`).
 This option disables ARP (Address Resolution Protocol) ping probes.
 ARP ping is a host discovery technique used to check if a host is active on a local network.
 Disabling it can be helpful when scanning remote hosts or in situations where ARP ping is not effective.
+💡 ***ARP probles can be picked up by an IDS in some situations so disabling it may make our request more stealthy.
+Also makes request faster as nmap will not wait for a response.***

-**--source-port XX**: This option specifies a source port of XX for outgoing packets.
+**`--source-port XX`** 🥷: This option specifies a source port of XX for outgoing packets.
 The source port is the port number used in the outgoing packets from Nmap.

-*****IMPORTANT** Setting it to 53 makes it appear as if the traffic is DNS-related, which can be useful for evading certain firewall rules or detection mechanisms that allow DNS traffic.***
+ 💡 ***Setting it to 53 makes it appear as if the traffic is DNS-related, which can be useful for evading certain firewall rules or detection mechanisms that allow DNS traffic.***

 **`-oA something`** store the result in a file in all fomat starting with the name ‘something’